Blendify/blender-manual/blender_docs/manual/addons/io_obj.rst

 Split/Keep Vertex Order
    When importing an OBJ it's useful to split up the objects into Blender objects, named according to the OBJ-file.
 However, this splitting looses the vertex order which is needed when using OBJ-files as morph targets.
-It also looses any vertices's that are not connected to a face so this must be disabled if you want to keep the vertex order.
+It also looses any vertices that are not connected to a face so this must be disabled if you want to keep the vertex order.
 Split by Object & Split by Group
-   When importing an OBJ its useful to split up the objects into Blender objects, named according to the OBJ-file.
+   When importing an OBJ it's useful to split up the objects into Blender objects, named according to the OBJ-file.
 However, this splitting looses the vertex order which is needed when using OBJ-files as morph targets.
 It also looses any vertices that are not connected to a face, so this must be disabled if you want to keep the vertex order.